swiftlang/swift-llbuild/docs/buildsystem.rst

 it will retrieve the status information of the target, not the link itself.
 This may lead to unnecessary recreation of the link (and triggering of subsequent work).

+The sole output should be the node for the path to create.
+Arbitrary inputs can be declared, but they will only be used to establish the order in which the command is run.

 .. note::